 The DHCS administers the Refugee Medical Assistance program for California.
 Using county-level refugee health coordinators and programs, the DHCS Local Assistance Branch, Refugee Health Section, ensures every refugee, on initial entry into California, is given a complete health assessment and screening and, if needed, follow-up treatment and care.
-Services available through the Refugee Medical Assistance program are excluded from the Plan's coverage responsibilities.
+Services available through the Refugee Medical Assistance program are excluded from Health Net's coverage responsibilities under the health plan.